 If your electric dryer outlet and cord are getting hot but your dryer is not, it may be because of loose electrical connections.
-It is pretty evident in the photo that this was an electrical fire just waiting to happen.
-In fact, as you can see in the photo, the right connection post has actually been burnt off of the insulating post.
+It could be an electrical fire just waiting to happen.
 Poor electrical connections, both at electrical terminals and the connection point of the cord and outlet, are often the cause of electrical fires in homes.

 Like a loose wire connection, another factor that can do similar damage is the connection between the cord plug and the outlet itself.
 As with any outlet, if you plug the cord into the outlet and it seems to want to fall back out of the outlet, that's a telltale sign that the finger grips are worn out and that the outlet should be changed.

 If you look in your local electrical supply shop or the electrical department of your hardware store, you are likely to find a tension-checking tool that can be used to check the finger grips in your outlets.
 This is an easy tool to use and check every outlet in your home.
 It determines if these outlets have the appropriate amount of tension.
 Simply plug it in, pull it out, and look at the tension amount.
 The guide supplied will give you the entire details.
 It's a nice tool to have in the old electrical toolbox.